While it is always the way to go when it comes to a road trip, it will not serve you well when it comes to marketing.

 - Is the “brand voice” professional, casual, educational, conversational, or a mix?

 - What about their messaging makes them seem trustworthy and approachable?

 - What about their messaging could be viewed as off putting?
 Note positives and negatives so you know what works and what doesn’t.

 - How often are they marketing to their target audience?
 For example, if they have social media, how frequently do they post?

-- If they place ads on TV, Radio or in the paper, try to determine the extent of their efforts.
+- If they place social media ads or utilize ads on TV, Radio or in the paper, try to determine the extent of their efforts.

-- Do they do any in-person marketing like networking, trade shows, or event sponsorships?
+- Do they do any in-person marketing mix of networking, trade shows, or event sponsorships?
 How often?

 Determine how others reach their audiences most effectively.
-Where are they spreading the message?
+Where are they spreading the marketing message?

-From here, the next step in a marketing planning process is to conduct focus groups.
+From here, the next step in a marketing planning process is to conduct focus groups through market research.
 Maybe your company is on the smaller side, so focus groups are more difficult to implement.

 Not a problem!
-You can hold informal sessions with friends, neighbors, and people around your community to glean crucial information.
+You can hold informal sessions with friends, neighbors, and people around your community to glean crucial information for your market research.